Godot Introduction (for Pythoners)

 - You can fix it as the default shown in project settings.

-- "Always on top" option is good to keey the game in front and still being able to manipulate and inspect the editor interface.
+- KWin "Always on top" option is good to keep the game in front and still being able to manipulate and inspect the editor interface.

 Lifecycle